openo-beta/Open-O/.devcontainer/README.md

     ```
     * VS Code should automatically detect the `.devcontainer` folder and prompt you to "Reopen in Container".
     * Click "Reopen in Container" to start the development environment.
+    * *Note - Log out of any Docker Desktop account that is currently signed in*
     * *Note - In case "Reopen in Container" option does not work then:*
         * Look on bottom left of VSCode you will find a remote connection icon (green colored).
 Click on it.
         * It will prompt few option, select "Reopen in Container".